This are a number of services and resources available to assist students with their studies and life on campus.

 The Faculty librarian can advise on the best strategies for accessing information efficiently and effectively and can also provide advice on literature searches, research techniques and training in the use of online resources.

-The academic performance of each student enrolled in a Bachelor of Engineering program or a Bachelor of Surveying program, offered by the Faculty of Engineering and Built Environment, is measured by reference to a cumulative Weighted Average Mark (WAM).
+The academic performance of each student enrolled in a Bachelor of Engineering (Honours) program or a Bachelor of Construction Management (Building) (Honours) program, offered by the Faculty of Engineering and Built Environment, is measured by reference to a cumulative Weighted Average Mark (WAM).

 The final cumulative WAM determines the level of Honours awarded to students, based upon successful completion of their award.